msinton/boris-bikes/chess.md

 Therefore, to calculate the results for a number of different sequence lengths, the function needs to be re-executed a number of times.

-- Note, the cluster has the same chess data saved to `/tmp/chess`

 1. Create a runner and test the function works for a chosen sequence length, when submitted as a Spark job.

 2. Run this function with benchmarking for sequences of length 5 to 10, both locally and in the cluster.
 Compare the time taken.
-    - On the cluster the `spark` variable is already present.
+    - Note that on the cluster, the `spark` variable is already present.

 3. Improve the performance
     - A well placed `.cache` can do the trick
+    - remember to clear the cache for a valid comparison!
+See General hints.

 ###### Partitioning: